Q-learning

-Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
-It does not require a model of the environment (hence "model-free"), and it can handle problems with stochastic transitions and rewards without requiring adaptations.
+Q-learning is a reinforcement learning algorithm that trains an agent to assign values to its possible actions based on its current state, without requiring a model of the environment (model-free).
+It can handle problems with stochastic transitions and rewards without requiring adaptations.

+For example, in a grid maze, an agent learns to reach an exit worth 10 points.
+At a junction, Q-learning might assign a higher value to moving right than left if right gets to the exit faster, improving this choice by trying both directions over time.

-For any finite Markov decision process (FMDP), Q-learning finds an optimal policy in the sense of maximizing the expected value of the total reward over any and all successive steps, starting from the current state.
-Q-learning can identify an optimal action-selection policy for any given FMDP, given infinite exploration time and a partly-random policy.
-"Q" refers to the function that the algorithm computes – the expected rewards for an action taken in a given state.
+For any finite Markov decision process, Q-learning finds an optimal policy in the sense of maximizing the expected value of the total reward over any and all successive steps, starting from the current state.
+Q-learning can identify an optimal action-selection policy for any given finite Markov decision process, given infinite exploration time and a partly random policy.

+"Q" refers to the function that the algorithm computes: the expected reward—that is, the quality—of an action taken in a given state.

 Reinforcement learning

 Reinforcement learning involves an agent, a set of states $\mathcal{S}$, and a set $\mathcal{A}$ of actions per state.
 By performing an action $a \in \mathcal{A}$, the agent transitions from state to state.
 Executing an action in a specific state provides the agent with a reward (a numerical score).

 The goal of the agent is to maximize its total reward.
 It does this by adding the maximum reward attainable from future states to the reward for achieving its current state, effectively influencing the current action by the potential future reward.
 This potential reward is a weighted sum of expected values of the rewards of all future steps starting from the current state.

 As an example, consider the process of boarding a train, in which the reward is measured by the negative of the total time spent boarding (alternatively, the cost of boarding the train is equal to the boarding time).
 One strategy is to enter the train door as soon as they open, minimizing the initial wait time for yourself.
 If the train is crowded, however, then you will have a slow entry after the initial action of entering the door as people are fighting you to depart the train as you attempt to board.
 The total boarding time, or cost, is then: